AdamantPenguin/sheae-site/README.md

 # sheae-site

 SHEA Entrepreneurs (Super Helpful Enterprise Areas Entrepreneurs) is a pseudo-company, if that's a word, which has a website where I try to learn web design.
+It probably won't be updated much anymore because I prefer using GitHub Pages with HTTPS thank you very much

 ## Where is it?